xwmx/nb/docs/index.markdown

   status     Print the archival status of the current notebook or
              notebook <name>.
-  show       Show and return information about a specified notebook. unarchive  Remove "archived" status from current notebook or notebook <name>. use        Switch to a notebook.
+  show       Show and return information about a specified notebook. unarchive  Remove "archived" status from the current notebook or notebook <name>. use        Switch to a notebook.

     1. https://ranger.github.io/